renato76/sei-project-4/README.md

 ## **Future Features**

 I am really excited to carry on working on this in the future.
-Some of the initial features to add include more movies added and more categories to choose from.
+Initially I will add more movies and more categories to choose from.

-A Profile page feature will be added allowing users to see their own profile with information such as whoch movies they liked, and which comments they left on movies.
-I would also like to add an "Add to favourites" feature which will need some modification in the back end as well.
+A Profile page feature will be added allowing users to see their own profile with information such as which movies they liked, and which comments they left on movies.
+I would also like to add an "Add to favourites" feature which will need some modifications in the back end as well.

 I plan to show and hide certain links depending on whether a user is logged in or not.
-For example a user will only be able to see register and Login until they are logged in at which point they will only be able to see the Logout, Add A Movie and their own Profile page
+For example a user will only be able to see register and Login until they are logged in at which point they will only be able to see the Logout, Add A Movie and their own Profile page.

+Currently this is built for desktop, so I will need to make it responsive for tablets and mobile devices.

 <br/>
 <br/>